ArtielSry/MERN_Book_Store_Project/README.md

-Still working on it 👷‍♀️
+Still working on its interface 👷‍♀️

+Full Stack Web to create, delete and update your favorite books.
+Front End: React JS
+Back End: Node JS, Express JS and MongoDB